The Zoo of Opers and Dualities: -Opers with Regular Singularities: Rational and Trigonometric Z-Twists

-Clearly, we want to repreat the same steps, i.e. find the relations satisfied by suitably normalized polynomials $\mathcal{V}_k$.
+Clearly, we want to repeat the same steps, i.e. find the relations satisfied by suitably normalized polynomials $\mathcal{V}_k$.
 Let us study the minors $\mathcal{D}_i(s)(z)$ in detail.
 We start from the following definition.